Fair Class-Incremental Learning using Sample Weighting: More Experimental Results

 \subsection{More Details on Models and Hyperparemeters}

-Continuing from Sec.~\ref{sec:expsettings}, we provide more details on experimental settings.
-We implement \method{} using Python and PyTorch.
-To solve the fairness-aware optimization problems and find optimal sample weights, we use CPLEX, a high-performance optimization solver developed by IBM that specializes in solving linear programming (LP) problems.
-See Sec.~\ref{appendix:optimization_solver} for experiments comparing CPLEX with another LP solver, HiGHS\,\citep{huangfu2018parallelizing}.
+Continuing from Sec.~\ref{subsubsec:models_hyparparmas}, we provide more details on experimental settings.
 For training, we use an SGD optimizer with momentum 0.9 and a batch size of 64 for all experiments.
 We also set the initial learning rate and the number of epochs for each dataset as follows: For the MNIST, FMNIST, Biased MNIST, and DRUG datasets, we train both our model and baselines with initial learning rates of [0.001, 0.01, 0.1], for 5, 5, 15, and 25 epochs, respectively.
 For the BiasBios dataset, we use learning rates of [0.00002, 0.0001, 0.001] for 10 epochs and set the maximum token length to 128.
 For hyperparameters, we perform cross-validation with a grid search for $\alpha \in \{0.0005, 0.001, 0.002, 0.01\}$, $\lambda \in \{0.1, 0.5, 1\}$, and $\tau \in \{1, 2, 5, 10\}$.
-We employ single-head evaluation where a final layer of the model is shared for all tasks\,\citep{DBLP:journals/corr/abs-1805-09733, DBLP:conf/eccv/ChaudhryDAT18}.
 All evaluations are performed on separate test sets and repeated with five random seeds.
 We write the average and standard deviation of performance results and run experiments on Intel Xeon Silver 4114 CPUs and NVIDIA RTX A6000 GPUs.